This 19 day tour, starts and ends in Istanbul, Turkey.

 Today we visit the WW1 battlefields of Gallipoli including Lone Pine and Chunuk Bair Memorials, ANZAC Cove, The Nek, Johnston's Jolly, original trenches and tunnels.

 Step back in time today as we visit Troy and its famed Trojan Horse.
 We continue on to Bergama and catch the new cable car up to the magnificent acropolis of Pergamon.
 Its impressive temples and library made it a renowned cultural and political centre in its time.

 Absorb yourself in history today with a guided tour of Ephesus and a visit to the site of the Temple of Artemis.
 Feel the mystical atmosphere of the ancient city and theatre before continuing to the former Greek village of Sirince, famous for its fruit wines.
 Carpet weaving has long traditions in Turkey and at the carpet village we learn how the carpets are made by hand and what determines their value.

-This morning we will head to the magnificent white calcium terraces, known as Travertines, in Pamukkale where we also tour the ancient city of Hierapolis.
+This morning we will explore the magnificent white calcium terraces, known as Travertines, in Pamukkale where we also tour the ancient city of Hierapolis.
 Take a dip, amongst ancient columns, in the hot springs that were used in Roman times for their therapeutic powers.

 This morning we head to Kayakoy.
 The morning light provides excellent photos of this deserted Greek village.
 Afterwards we drive to the resort town of Antalya.
-Here we will take a walking tour of the old town area of Antalya known as "Kaleiçi".
-Amongst other things we'll visit Hadrian's Gate, the Ancient Harbour and Suna-Inan Kiraç, Kaleiçi Museum which even has a Greek Orthodox Church in its garden!
+We will visit the Antalya Museum with its wealthy collection from the ancient cities around the Antalya Province.

 We will visit the mausoleum of Mevlana Celaleddin Rumi with its accompanying Mevlana museum.
-We continue along the ancient Silk Road visiting the Greek village Sille and Sultanhani Caravansary before arriving in Cappadocia.
+We continue along the ancient Silk Road visiting the former Greek village Sille.

 Marvel at the lunar landscape of Cappadocia today as we visit the Goreme Valley Open Air Museum and the fairy chimneys.
 We then visit Pigeon and Red Valley, followed by Cavusin village and lastly Avanos town where we will learn about hand-made pottery.